, , , ,

 Within this umbrella there are three different categories: medium-sized, small, and micro-businesses.
 These categories are defined by turnover and number of employees.

-The UK’s definition of an SME differs from the EU, so it’s useful to consider the current EU SME meaning too.
-This definition uses the measure of headcount explained above – SME is a business with fewer than 250 employees.
-It also makes definitions of the three categories of business within the SME umbrella.
+The UK’s definition of an SME only slightly differs from the EU, but it’s useful to consider the current EU meaning too.
 According to the EU definition of business sizes:

 • a medium-sized business has fewer than 250 employees and either a turnover of up to €50 million or a balance sheet total of up to €43 million